 - You know that working at night carries most risks of violence, especially as many passengers will have been drinking.
-Make sure you are not tired â you need to be alert at all times. - Trust your instinct â you have the right to refuse a passenger if you think they may present a risk. - If you have a saloon car, control passenger access to the front.
-Only open the windows enough to speak to people without them being able to reach in.
-Only let them sit in the front if you wish. - Communication with the passenger is important.
-Be polite and pleasant. - When you travel outside your licensing area, agreeing the fare before you set off can reduce the risks of violence over a fare dispute later, when you may be in an isolated place. - Be ready to explain the fare structure to a passenger.
-Many violent incidents arise from fare disputes. - Make eye contact with the passenger when they get in the car.
+Make sure you are not tired â you need to be alert at all times. - Trust your instinct â you have the right to refuse a passenger if you think they may present a risk. - Only open the windows enough to speak to people without them being able to reach in.
+Only let them sit in the front of the car if you wish. - Communication with the passenger is important.
+Be polite and pleasant. - Use your radio to tell your controller that you have started your journey.
+This will mean that the passenger will know you are in contact with base. - Make eye contact with the passenger when they get in the car.
 This helps to establish a relationship with the passenger.
 It also gives them the message that you could identify them. - Explain the route you plan to take if you are going a long way round (for example in order to avoid road works) so as to prevent a dispute over the fare.